risan/intro-to-machine-learning/decision_tree/README.md

 From calculation above, we now that by splitting the data on `speed_limit` feature, we'll have the biggest information gain.

+## Decision Tree Strengths and Weaknesses

+* It's easy to understand and to use.
+* We can build a bigger classifier with decision tree, like ensemble method.
+* It prones to overfitting especially when we have a lots of features.

 ## Terrain Classifier with Decision Tree

 ### Create and Train a Decision Tree Classifier